sciabarra/AgileSites/doc/tutorial/Configuration.md

 ##### Prev: [Prerequisites](Prerequisites.md)

+In this section we introduce which configuration steps are required in order to start development.

-# Choose a name and a prefix
+## Choose a name and a prefix

 The first step is naming your site.
 Here I am assume your choice was **MySite**.
 Of course you need to change examples accordingly to your decision.